alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/asynchronous-architecture-without-queues.md

 [Ler em português](../arquitetura-assincrona-sem-filas)

-{% asset_img '2024_06_fila_ingressos_paul_mccartney.jpg' 'People in a queue to buy tickets for Paul McCartney's concert' %}
+{% asset_img '2024_06_fila_ingressos_paul_mccartney.jpg' 'People in a queue to buy tickets for Paul McCartney concert' %}

 ## Asynchronous architecture

 A common strategy in complex systems is asynchronism, which is leaving heavier tasks running on background and getting a return from them only when they are finished.
 The idea is to deliver an immediate response to the user, allowing him / her to do other activities in the meanwhile.
-This approach exists both in programming languages, by the use of the `async / await` keywords, and in systems architecture, with an event or message oriented processing, through queues.
+This approach exists both in programming languages, by the use of the `async / await` keywords, and in systems architectures, with an event or message oriented processing, through queues.

 There are dedicated queue systems that are very popular today, among them, Apache Kafka, RabbitMQ, Azure Service Bus and Amazon SQS.
 They adopt partitions and consumer groups to deal with high volumes of messages received and processed in parallel, also taking care of concurrency and post-processing confirmation.